Project Status Update

 - Volume II

-A paper copy and electronic version (CD-Rom) of the Draft EIS are also available at the following locations:
+Hardcopy and electronic versions (CD-Rom) of the Draft EIS were also available at the following locations:

 - Camden County Public Library, 1410 Georgia Highway 40, Kingsland, GA 31548